Emotional Needs of Your Employees

 A year end event or a new year kickoff event must both heal and strengthen the emotional and mental health of the employees.
 And it doesn’t stop as an isolated event, but a continual development of leaders from an emotional intelligence perspective.
 The following are some tips for year-end or new year kickoff events:

 - Know the emotional state of your employees: Implement an inclusive process to gather the emotional state of your team.
 Just like a doctor visit, you’ll need to know where people are with their emotional and mental health before prescribing an intervention.
-Measure key emotions like belonging, trust, safety (emotional, psychological, physical), etc.
+Measure key emotions like belonging, trust, safety (emotional, psychological, physical), etc. In addition, stress levels and the sources of stress are crucial for strategic interventions (i.e. StressEQ).
+Having tools and processes to get the heartbeat of your organization enables leaders to take focused action along with a much needed feedback loop.

 - Integrate organizational needs with employees’ emotional needs in the event: The amount of uncertainty and stress requires leaders to integrate all needs, including those at the individual level, team level, and organizational level.
 Design the event to be inclusive and truly consider the needs of the individual.
 This would happen at the content level, as well as how it will run.